by Kelli Crouse | May 27, 2026 | news, Uncategorized

 by Kelli Crouse | May 1, 2026 | Uncategorized

-Reusing the Structure, Rebuilding the Systems Pedro Piedrahita, Electrical Designer Bell Tower Lofts still looks unmistakably historic—but it now operates as a contemporary multifamily facility because its MEP systems were re‑engineered from the ground up.
+Reusing the Structure, Rebuilding the Systems Pedro Piedrahita, Electrical Designer Bell Tower Lofts still looks unmistakably historic—but will soon operate as a contemporary multifamily facility because its MEP systems were re‑engineered from the ground up.
 After...

 by Kelli Crouse | May 1, 2026 | Uncategorized